Ryan Adams issues apology following abuse allegations: "I am fully accountable for my harmful behavior"

-Ryan Adams has issued an apology following allegations of abuse of emotional and sexual abuse which first emerged against him last year.
+Ryan Adams has issued an apology following allegations of emotional and sexual abuse which first emerged against him last year.

 Back in February 2019, the singer-songwriter denied claims from several women – including one who was underage at the time – of emotional and psychological abuse, harassment, inappropriate and manipulative behaviour.